Skip X Games? For most athletes, not a chance

 The notable absences, such as Estonian skier Kelly Sildaru and Tahoe snowboarder Danny Davis, are injury-related.
 The who's who of the sports are here and ready to compete, including White.

 "This is where our sport was born and came into its own.
-It's really special for us," Tahoe skier Maddie Bowman said.
+It's really special for us," said Tahoe skier Maddie Bowman, who won Thursday night's women's ski halfpipe final.
 "This is a pretty unique spot where you really do get to show the best of the best.
 The riding is always at an insane level and the energy is always so amazing."

 Recommended Stories For You

-The competition gets underway today at Buttermilk Ski Area, highlighted by tonight's men's and women's ski superpipe finals.
-The 8 p.m. men's finals includes Aspen's own Alex Ferreira and Torin Yater-Wallace, who will both compete at the Olympics next month.

-Fellow halfpipe skier David Wise, the reigning Olympic gold medalist, believes most people would skip X Games out of fear of getting hurt, a valid reason considering the Winter Olympics only come around every four years.
+American halfpipe skier David Wise, the reigning Olympic gold medalist who won Thursday night's men's ski halfpipe final, believes most people would skip X Games out of fear of getting hurt, a valid reason considering the Winter Olympics only come around every four years.

 However, that's never been his style.